 After you check out some of the intro, here are the experiments I’ve documented personally, at least a little, on Marshallogue.

 - 100 pushups: I followed the Hundred Push Ups routine to do 100 pushups in one set.
+I never made it to 100.

 - No sight: I blindfolded myself for six hours straight and tried to perform basic tasks.